 Yes, papayas are very healthy for chickens to eat!
 We've said it a few times already but now let's talk a little bit about WHY they are so healthy.
 Aside from being nutrient dense, papayas have been known to have additional health benefits.

-If you have ever raised any livestock you know goats lice and mites can quickly become a big problem.
+If you have ever raised any livestock you know parasites can quickly become a big problem.
 This issue is only made worse by the overuse of many over the counter dewormers leading to stronger and more resistant breeds of worms.

 Papaya has been shown in studies to act as a natural dewormer AND build up resistance for future worm loads.
 Not just in chickens either.
 Papayas can deworm goats, too!

-Coccidia, or coccidiosis, seems to be a constant battle with chickens and goats, especially baby goats.
+Coccidia, or coccidiosis, seems to be a constant battle with chickens and goats.
 Fortunately, papayas have shown promising signs of being a good defense against coccidia and it's effects.

 As if the above benefits were not enough, papayas have also been used as an antifungal and, because they are packed with so much immune boosting Vitamin C, they act as an antiviral, as well.